Icinga2 - API and Passive Checks

 Injecting the state of a service

-Importing PerfData varaibles is easily done with an array.
-Otherwise Python doesn't parse the required quotes correctly whcih leads to icigna not recognizing the Data.
+Importing PerfData variables is easily done with an array.
+Otherwise, Python doesn't parse the required quotes correctly which leads to Icinga not recognizing the Data.
 Here is an example of how that's done:

 Deleting a host or service and everything attached to it recursively